ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak11721-breakout-board/datasheet.md

 download: true
 ---

+import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK11721 Breakout Board Datasheet

 ## Overview

 ### Description

 The **RAK11721 Breakout Board** is specifically designed to allow easy access to the pins on the board to simplify development and testing.
-The breakout board footprint allows the RAK11720 stamp module pins to be accessible via the 2.54 mm headers.
+The breakout board footprint allows the RAK11720 stamp module pins to be accessible via the 2.54&nbsp;mm headers.

 The board itself has the RAK11720 at its core, integrating an **Ambiq Apollo3 Blue AMA3B1KK-KBR-B0 SoC MCU** chip and **Semtech SX1262** LoRa transceiver.
-It has an ultra-low power consumption of 2.37 uA in sleep mode.
+It has an ultra-low power consumption of 2.37&nbsp;uA in sleep mode.

 This module complies with Class A, B, and C of LoRaWAN 1.0.3 specifications.
 It also supports LoRa Point-to-Point (P2P) communication mode, which helps you in implementing your own customized LoRa network quickly.